Calculate your margin on a particular product or service, or across everything you sell.

 Xero serves up the numbers you need to track profitability and manage your margins.

-- Get a snapshot of your gross or net profit margins at any time (Xero does the math for you)
+- Get a snapshot of your gross or net profit margins at any time (Xero does the maths for you)

 - Simply click to compare time periods and see how profits are trending